 Discovery is about asking difficult questions

 Effective leadership means having the courage and vision to ask tough questions.
 It’s not easy to acknowledge something isn’t working as it should but doing so is the only way to move past roadblocks.
-Discovery involves entire teams in a process of professional soul searching to get to the root of the issues haunting your project or organization.
+Discovery involves entire teams in a process of professional soul searching and consulting to get to the root of the issues haunting your project or organization for improved business risk management.
 The three main questions Discovery seeks to answer are as follows:

 Why is a problem plaguing a product or organization?

 By asking this research-based question, your team can gain a better understanding of the circumstances contributing to a persistent problem with a specific product or the organization as a whole.
 Making the conscious decision to take a step back and focus on the problem itself, investigate the root cause, and understand the impact of that issue better prepares you to create an effective solution.
 This investigation includes first understanding the client’s viewpoint of an issue before creating a shared understanding across the various stakeholders.
-Then, it’s imperative to acknowledge how the problem impacts the user base.
+Then, it’s imperative to acknowledge how the problem impacts the user base as we delve deeper into business risk assessments.
 What frustration and stress does it create for users?

 How does this problem affect other products or parts of the organization?